yy311/yy311.github.io/index.md

 Data Science Lab, School of Automation,<br  /> Huazhong University of Science and Technology </p>

-<p><font color="red"> I am always looking for highly-motivated Postdocs and visiting researchers with a strong mathematical background and interests in theory and applications.
+<p><font color="blue"> <small> I am always looking for highly-motivated Postdocs and visiting researchers with a strong mathematical background and interests in theory and applications.
 There are a number of programs that support postdocs and visiting researchers at HUST.
-Please email me for more information if you are interested. </font></p>
+Please email me for more information if you are interested. </small></font></p>

 <b>Contact:</b>